 In IgG mediated food allergy testing, the goal is to identify foods that are capable of causing inflammation that can trigger a large number of adverse reactions.
 IgG1, IgG2, and IgG3 all are capable of causing inflammation because these antibodies do not exchange heavy and light chains with other antibodies to form bispecific antibodies.
 Thus, IgG1, IgG2, and IgG3 antibodies to food antigens can and do form large immune complexes or lattices that fix complement and increase inflammation.
 The presence of IgG4 antibodies to food antigens indicates the presence of antibodies to foods that will not usually cause inflammation even though high amounts of these antibodies do indicate the presence of immune reactions against food antigens.
 Testing only for IgG4 antibodies in foods limits the ability of the clinician to determine those foods that are causing significant clinical reactions that are affecting their patients.
 The importance of measuring other subtypes of IgG antibodies is highlighted in an article by Kemeny et al. (17).
 They found that IgG1 antibodies to gluten were elevated in all 20 patients with celiac disease but none of the patients had elevated IgG4 antibodies to gluten.

-- Serum: 1 mL of serum in a gold-topped SST or in a royal blue-topped no additive tube.
+- Serum: 1 mL of in a gold-topped SST or in a royal blue-topped no additive tube.

 - Dried Blood Spot (DBS): Five full circles of dried blood on the protein saver card is required.